The reign of the commercial gym is over!

 Another popular project is to build your own weight plate holders.
-These are simple projects and replace expensive items.
+These are simple DIY projects and replace expensive items.

 Tips for Creating a Home Gym You Will Actually Use

 This means they buy the equipment other people tell them to buy and build their gym exactly like everyone else.